kean/Nuke/Demo/README.md

 ├── AnimatedImages   Animated image playback and its diagnostics ├── Integration      The pipeline delegate
-├── Lab              Stress rigs and instruments for working on Nuke ├── Helpers          Shared views, the pipeline probe and HUD, fixtures, demo URLs, and a few small utilities └── Resources        The app icon, the logo, a bundled animation, the bundled fixtures, and the photo stream's URLs
+├── Lab              Stress rigs and instruments for working on Nuke ├── Helpers          Shared views, the pipeline probe and HUD, fixtures, network conditions, demo URLs, and a few small utilities
+└── Resources        The app icon, the logo, a bundled animation, the bundled fixtures, and the photo stream's URLs
 ```